Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

   # ls
   cgroup.procs notify_on_release tasks
-  (plus whatever files added by the attached subsystems)
+  (plus whatever files added by the woke attached subsystems)

 Now attach your shell to this cgroup::